bifravst/bifravst/docs/azure/DeviceCredentials.md

 never be transmitted to insecure locations (e.g. a third-party factory).

-If the intermediate CA certificate is compromised, it can be deactivated so new devices with credentials signed by the compromised intermediat CA certficate will no longer be provisioned.
+If the intermediate CA certificate is compromised, it can be deactivated so new devices with credentials signed by the compromised intermediate CA certificate will no longer be provisioned.

 Devices that previously connected to the IoT Hub, will keep working.